SharpPig/Password-Generator/README.md

 # Password-Generator
-HTML password generator with passwords generated on local hardware using javascript.
+HTML password generator with passwords generated on local hardware using Javascript.

 ## Also available through https://privatebrowsing.org/passwords